Breaking Free 2020 Virtual Distance Challenge

-Florence, S.C.- Pee Dee Coalition Against Domestic and Sexual Assault will be conducting its annual Breaking Free Race virtually this October.
+Pee Dee Coalition Against Domestic and Sexual Assault will be conducting its annual Breaking Free Race virtually this October.
 This will be the eighth year of the Breaking Free campaign, but the first year it will be conducted virtually.
 Register online at www.peedeecoalition.org/BreakingFree.
 The race officially starts on October 1, but registration will remain open for the entire month.
-All who register prior to October 1, will be guaranteed a tee shirt.
+All who register prior to October 1 will be guaranteed a tee shirt!

 Breaking Free 2020 Distance Challenge honors October as National Domestic Violence Awareness Month.
 All proceeds go toward the Emergency Safe Shelter, a shelter for women and children who have been displaced due to family violence.